 While the IRS does not investigate every tax evasion case as a criminal matter, those that are caught receive harsh punishments.
 In addition to repaying taxes, with penalty fees, guilty parties can face up to 5 years of jail time.

 What To Do If You Suspect Tax Fraud

-Pro Tip: Review all your companies social media posts with a thoughts as though a IRS agent would.
-As well as your personal and family members posts.
+Pro Tip: Review all your company’s social media posts carefully, as an IRS agent would.
+Also, as a business owner, do the same for your personal and family members’ social media accounts.